 Global Doctors for Choice (GDC) has created a series of case studies as part of our ongoing efforts to create reproductive health advocacy education tools for physicians.
-These case studies have been used in GDC physician-advocacy training workshops to teach participants effective advocacy skills.
+These case studies have been used in our physician-advocacy training workshops to improve participants’ effective advocacy skills.
 They can be used and adapted as training tools in a variety of settings.

 This advocacy case study is based on the fictitious Latin American country of Otrobalia.
 Participants practice the components of advocacy by familiarizing themselves with the history, culture, demographics, and socio-political climate of Otrobalia, and then engaging in a series of exercises that enable them to map Otrobalia’s political situation and its players, define short- and long-term advocacy goals, choose collaborators, design an effective messaging strategy from a public health, evidence-based perspective, and map out an advocacy campaign.